grabs/moodle-local_adminer/README.txt

 - compatible with php7
 - it is based on adminer-4.2.4
-    for more infos see here: https://github.com/vrana/adminer/blob/master/changes.txt changes in 2016102000
+    for more infos see here: https://github.com/vrana/adminer/blob/master/changes.txt

+changes in 2016102000
 - CONTRIB-6566 local_adminer: Hardening the Adminer for Moodle

+changes in 2016122600
+- compatible with moodle_30, moodle_31 and moodle_32
+- it is based on adminer-4.2.5
+    for more infos see here: https://github.com/vrana/adminer/blob/master/changes.txt